 Until recently marijuana was illegal in California, and of course it is an illegal controlled substance everywhere in the United States, which includes California.
 Before that date (which was the day after the passage of Prop 64, Californians relied on the limited protections and defenses for medical cannabis cultivation, transport, possession and usage via 1996's landmark Proposition 215 and then subsequent laws, court rulings, and legal guidelines published by the state.
 Some of the more notable ones are referenced below.

-Prop 64 simplifies things by eliminating the need for individuals to have a medical marijuana recommendation as a legal protection for possessing (or growing) small amounts of cannabis.
+Prop 64 simplified things by eliminating the need for individuals to have a medical marijuana recommendation as a legal protection for possessing (or growing) small amounts of cannabis.
 If you are a casual consumer of marijuana, you probably don't need to know more than your possession limits and that under California law you cannot consume in public and that driving under the influence remains illegal.
-However if you are planning on building a cannabis-related business or investing in one then it is highly advised that you work through an attorney with expertise in California's marijuana laws as well as tax accountants with cannabis business experience as you navigate through the patch quilt of local, state and federal laws.
+However, if you are planning on building a cannabis-related business or investing in one, then it is highly advised that you work through an attorney with expertise in California's new marijuana regulations as well as tax accountants with cannabis business experience as you navigate through the patch quilt of local, state and federal laws.
 (We are happy to refer you to the best in each category.)